sifra denissayunáyin dišúa‘ nebiya

 10Yeshua` was silent and made no answer.
 There was nothing he could say.
 11Pilatus turned his back.
 The soldier guarding Yeshua` took this as a signal, and hit Yeshua` full in the stomach.
 Pilatus turned round again to see Yeshua` staggering to his feet.

-13Yeshua` was still gasping for breath.
+13Yeshua` was still gasping for breath as he clutched his stomach.
 “I’ve spoken openly to the people; I’ve always taught in our synagogues and in our Temple, where my people meet for prayer and worship; I’ve said nothing in secret.
-14Call anyone who heard me, and ask them what I said - they’ll tell you what I said to them.”
+14Call anyone who heard me, and ask them what I said – they’ll tell you what I said to them.”

 15On completing his sentence, another soldier struck him in the face with the back of his hand.
 “Do not speak to the Governor like that, Jew!”